phac-nml/genomic_address_service/docs/overview.md

 ### Complete-Linkage Clustering

-The following is the distance matrix generated in the [profile_dists section above](#hamming-distances).
+The following is the distance matrix calculated in the [profile_dists section above](#hamming-distances).
 The distances here represent the Hamming distances between categorical vectors.
 In effect, this matrix shows the number of gene variant differences (i.e. alleles) between samples.

 ```
 dists   A       B       C       D